romerogroup/pyBiblio/docs/_sources/bibliometrics.rst.txt

 Number of publications by funding agency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The WoS tag "FU" contains, for each paper, a string of all different funding agencies and their corresponding grant number separated by a semicolon.
 However, a lot of agencies are written in different manners.
 For example, "DOE", "Department of Energy", "US Department of Energy" and "US DOE" all represent the same agency.
-To minimize those difference, we created a file with common variations of over hundred of the most recurrent funding agencies in the field of Density Functional Theory.
+To minimize those difference, we created a file with common variations of over five hundred of the most recurrent funding agencies in the field of Density Functional Theory.

-The text file 'FU.csv' consists of rows in the format: *derived name of the funding agency*,*official name*.
+The text file 'FU.csv' consists of rows in the format: *derived name of the funding agency*, *official name*.

 Here is an example of the file format::